Justice Addison – Web Developer

 Since being at Kent I have enjoyed contributing to a number of projects across a broad range of products.
 Over the past few years we have all embarked on fine-tuning Scrum for our specific environment, a process which has been particularly interesting.
 I find the Scrum process genuinely fascinating.

-Outside of work I appreciate finely engineered automobiles, Formula 1, attempts at gardening, and at the moment, a potentially expensive attempt to collect 90s-era Apple Macintoshes.
+Outside of work I enjoy flying aeroplanes, appreciate finely engineered automobiles, Formula 1, attempts at gardening, and at the moment, a potentially expensive attempt to collect 90s-era Apple Macintoshes.
 I think it’s nostalgia…

 Harry Kumar – Product Owner